XRPLF/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/logging-and-data-management-methods/download_shard.md

 _The `download_shard` method is an [admin method](admin-rippled-methods.html) that cannot be run by unprivileged users._

 The external source must provide the shard as an [lz4-compressed](https://lz4.github.io/lz4/) [tar archive](https://en.wikipedia.org/wiki/Tar_(computing)) served via HTTPS.
-The contents of the archive must match the database type used for your shard store (NuDB or RocksDB).
+The archive must contain the shard directory and data files in NuDB format.

 Downloading and importing shards using this method is usually faster than acquiring the shards individually from the peer-to-peer network.
 You can also use this method to choose a specific range or set of shards to provide from your server.